How Lewis Hamilton lost patience with Mercedes – and why Ferrari gamble makes sense

 Speculation of a move to Ferrari was first reincarnated last May and came with intimate details of £50m-a-year offers and meetings with Scuderia president John Elkann.
 All of it, however, was quashed by both Hamilton and Mercedes.

-Hamilton will be 40 by the time he takes to the Ferrari cockpit next year, entering the twilight of his career.
-He will be reunited with someone he knows and trusts in Ferrari team principal Fred Vasseur.
-The Frenchman worked with Hamilton when the Brit first made a name for himself in junior formula in the mid-2000s.
+Hamilton will be 40 when he takes to the Ferrari cockpit next year, entering the twilight of his career.
+In Ferrari team principal Fred Vasseur he will be reunited with someone he knows and trusts.
+The Frenchman worked with Hamilton when he first made a name for himself in junior formula in the mid-2000s.
 Vasseur is a fair but firm man, driven solely by results.
 Clearly, he has made some pitch to Hamilton.

-But more so than win prospects and financials – which will be lucrative, with suggestions of upwards of £50m-a-year – Hamilton has been swayed here by the aura which comes with Ferrari.
-Some may call it baggage, but the legions of Ferrari following – the tifosi – bring added responsibility.
+But more so than the win prospects and the money – which, it is suggested, could top £50m a year – Hamilton has been swayed by the aura of Ferrari.
+Some may call it baggage, but the legions of Ferrari followers – the tifosi – bring added responsibility.
 Nobody in the sport desires such pressure more than Hamilton.

 Ferrari have not won the drivers’ title since 2007; success for the Brit is far from guaranteed.
 Yet if – and it’s a big if – Hamilton can challenge Max Verstappen and even overhaul the Dutchman while at the helm of the Scuderia, it would be the fairytale finale to his magnificent career.